 Note the project ID you were assigned ( "

 codelab-test003" in the screenshot above).
 It will be referred to later in this codelab as

 In this section, you'll learn how to create an Nginx Stack on Google Compute Engine with Cloud Launcher.

-In the box that says "Search from 100+ solutions" type "Nginx".
+In the box that says "Search for solutions" type "Nginx".